Exit from the European Union (Brexit)

 Advice for residents

 If you are a European Union citizen, you and your family will be able to apply to get either settled or pre-settled status.
-This will mean you can continue living in the UK after December 2020.
+Either one of these will let you continue living and working in the UK after December 2020.

-Find out more about settled and pre-settled status for EU citizens and their families.
+The GOV.UK website has more information settled and pre-settled status for EU citizens and their families.
 You can also sign up for email updates about the scheme.

 Advice for businesses and employers

-The EU Settlement Scheme allows your employees and their close family members to continue to live and work in the UK after Brexit.
-For more information visit: settled and pre-settled status for EU citizens and their families
+The EU Settlement Scheme allows your employees and their close family members to continue to live and work in the UK after the end of the transition period.

 You can use an Employer Toolkit to explain the scheme to your employees.
 It contains a range of ready to use leaflets and posters.